 Once upon a time, a researcher at the University of Bergen was creating a workshop event page at the University’s website.
 The researcher needed a photo to illustrate the area of interest for the workshop, so (s)he did what most of us do; quickly grabbed one from the internet and published it.
 Everything seemed fine, but a few months later, the university got a bill of 23,000 NOK (approximately 2300 EUR) for illegal use of the photo.
 This was later referred to as the “Lofoten incident”, since the photo was from Lofoten.
 But there are more cases.
 Another researcher, a senior scientist at the Bjerknes Center for Climate Research, was preparing a lecture referring to some specific events.
-To illustrate the lecture, our college “borrowed” a few images from a news article about the events.
+To illustrate the lecture, our colleague “borrowed” a few images from a news article about the events.
 The lecture was good, and both the lecturer and the audience were satisfied.
 Then a company called “Copyright Agent” contacted the lecture holder saying that they had to pay for unauthorized use of the image.
-Just as the Lofoten incident, it all ended up costing several times more than it would if they had asked for permission beforehand.
-But had the two scientists just had a little bit more knowledge about immaterial rights, they would probably have been able to find suitable legal illustrations without paying anything at all, or at the very least, paid a lot less.
+Just as the Lofoten incident, it all ended up costing several times more than it would have if they had asked for permission beforehand.
+Had the two scientists just had a little bit more knowledge about immaterial rights, they would probably have been able to find suitable legal illustrations without paying anything at all, or at the very least, paying a lot less.

 What our colleagues did not know was that by default, creators of any immaterial products such as figures, texts and music, own their creations.
 That means that no one else is allowed to share, distribute or publish the work without the creator’s permission.
 Creators can also sell or give away the ownership of their work to others.
-It is possible to ask owners for permission directly, but many of them release the work under a licence so that anyone can use it as long as they comply with that licence.
+It is possible to ask owners for permission directly, but many of them release their work under a licence so that anyone can use it as long as they comply with that licence.

 The first exception is the Public Domain.
 All material older than a certain age automatically belongs here.
 That age varies between countries, but in Norway and the European Union, it is 70 years after the creator of the image died.
 Many public organisations and institutions also place their material in the Public Domain.